orbs-network/go-ast-trace/README.md

 #### When is this useful?

 Debugging synchronization issues is one of the most difficult and time consuming tasks a developer can face.
 If your project suffers from a deadlock for example, narrowing down the exact locking operation causing the deadlock is not easy.
-By tracing all locking operation to log, it's possible to identify the exact lock causing the issue and the stack trace leading to it.
+By tracing all locking operation to log, you can identify the exact lock causing the issue and the stack trace leading to it.

 #### How to add lock tracing?